kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

     addChildBehavior(collisionBehavior)
     addChildBehavior(itemBehavior)

-    for _ in 0...1 {
+    for fieldBehavior in fieldBehaviors {
-      let fieldBehavior = UIFieldBehavior.springField()
       fieldBehavior.addItem(item)
-      fieldBehaviors.append(fieldBehavior)
       addChildBehavior(fieldBehavior)
     }
   }
 }
 ```

-The composite behavior starts as a subclass of `UIDynamicBehavior` which really has no behaviors on its own.
+The composite behavior starts as a subclass of `UIDynamicBehavior` **(make sure you've entered this and not `UIDynamicItemBehavior`)** which really has no behaviors on its own.
 The `init` method takes the item you're adding the behavior to and an edge inset to make it customizable in the future.
 Then a `UIDynamicItemBehavior` is created to make the item lighter and more resistant and a `UICollisionBehavior` so that it can collide with the reference view.
 Two `UIFieldBehavior` instances are added as well - one for the top middle and one for the bottom middle.

 Add this helper enum to the file just above the class declaration: